firedancer-io/firedancer/src/ballet/chacha20/README.md

 Therefore, `rust-lib` implements a local rust library that consumes `rand_chacha::ChaCha20Rng` to generate cryptographically secure random numbers using chacha20 cipher.

-This implementation is intended to be the same as other parts of the Solana protocol (Gossip, Turbine, leader schedule), as it uses the same rust crate.
+This C implementation is intended to be the same as other parts of the Solana protocol (Gossip, Turbine, leader schedule).
+Therefore, the C implementation deterministically generates the same random numbers as the cited rust crate.

 ## Testing Rust implementation